Stef Eastoe: ‘Relieving Gloomy and Objectless Lives’. Workhouse Reform and the Design of Caterham Imbecile Asylum.

-(Click here to download a PDF)
+(Click here for a PDF)

 The tenth INHH conference, which was held at Dubrovnik 10-11 April 2015, considered the impact of segregation and integration on the history of the hospital through an examination of three key themes: (1) hospital sites and spaces; (2) hospital images and representations; and (3) hospital policies.